- Location: Cambridge, MA (2001)

 The Fresh Pond Reservoir

 The water supply for the City of Cambridge is stored locally in the Fresh Pond Reservoir prior to purification.
 The reservoir and the Cambridge Water Department building are located within the heavily used Fresh Pond Park.
-The multiple elements of Drawn Water are set inside and outside of the building.
+The multiple elements of the Cambridge public art project Drawn Water are set inside and outside of the building.
 Drawn Water reaches out to the people using the park, encouraging them to reflect on the nearby pond and how it connects to their daily lives through the water system.
 Using sculptural, architectural, and functional features, Drawn Water jumps between many scales from the tactile experience of drinking water to the complex mapping of the water system.

 The Squirt & The Viewing Fence